sabasabafaraz789/Automated-competitor-price-tracking/README.md

 ## 💻 How to Use

-On the front-end page, click “Scrape Competitors Products Prices”.
+1. On the front-end page, click “Scrape Competitors Products Prices”. <br>
 ![Product Interface](images/1.PNG)

-The system will automatically scrape all competitor products and display:
+2. The system will automatically scrape all competitor products and display:

-Pricing statistics (Average, Minimum, Maximum, Price Range, etc.)
+3. Pricing statistics (Average, Minimum, Maximum, Price Range, etc.) <br>
 ![Product Interface](images/2.PNG)

-Use the dropdown menu to select your preferred price option — Minimum, Maximum, or Average.
+4. Use the dropdown menu to select your preferred price option — Minimum, Maximum, or Average.

-Click “Update Prices” to update the product prices according to the calculated statistics.
+5. Click “Update Prices” to update the product prices according to the calculated statistics. <br>
 ![Product Interface](images/3.PNG)